-The main change compared to previous period is now the inclusion of BBNI reserves in the BEL.
+There is no major change compared to previous period in the calculation of BEL.

 List of the most commonly used methods

 To assess the IFRS and Solvency II Best Estimate, the Group uses generally accepted actuarial methods, which take into account quantitative loss experience data, together with qualitative factors and exogenous data, where appropriate.
 The reserves are also adjusted to reflect reinsurance treaty terms and conditions, and the variety of claims processing that may potentially affect the Group's commitment over time.